BitterlyIronic/Liberal-Crime-Squad/COMPILE_README.txt

 To do this under Ubuntu (and most likely Debian too) issue the following
 commands:

-sudo apt-get install build-essential autoconf libncurses5-dev
+sudo apt-get install build-essential autoconf libncurses6-dev

 The actual compilation will be done by changing your working directory to the lcs folder and issuing:

 chmod 744 bootstrap
 ./bootstrap
-./configure
+./configure --with-ncurses
 make

 If the compilation was successful no errors should be issued but you will